 - Tweed Heads

 - Tweed Heads South

 - Kingscliff

 - Banora Point

-- Murwillumbah.
+- Murwillumbah

-The PAMP identifies pedestrian networks within each of these areas as well as linkages between town centres.
-It details pedestrian concentration, centres of activity, identifiable accident clusters, walking patterns and links between land use, pedestrian facilities (existing and proposed), pedestrian accessibility and mobility issues within a radius of 1.5 km to 2 km from the above key areas.
+The PAMP will identify pedestrian networks within each of these areas as well as linkages between town centres.
+It will detail pedestrian concentration, centres of activity, identifiable accident clusters, walking patterns and links between land use, pedestrian facilities (existing and proposed), pedestrian accessibility and mobility issues within a radius of 1.5 km to 2 km from the above key areas.

-The study also considers areas where future development is planned.
-This ensures inclusion of the PAMP process in planning instruments covering developing areas.
+The study will also consider areas where future development is planned.
+This will ensure inclusion of the PAMP process in planning instruments covering developing areas.

-The concerns, ideas and feedback from the community and key stakeholders (provided in this report) were included in a draft PAMP which was made available to the public for feedback, and this feedback has informed the Final PAMP.
+The concerns, ideas and feedback from the community and key stakeholders (provided in this report) will be fed into the Draft PAMP, expected to be completed in May 2014.
+The Draft PAMP will be made available to the public for feedback at a series of information sessions (Stage 2 consultation).
+Community feedback received during this stage will be fed into the Final PAMP, expected to be completed in July 2014.